GSA-TTS/searchgov-spider/README.md

 ```

 ## Quick Start - Docker
 Docker can be used to run spider from this repo or from [search-services](https://www.github.com/GSA/search-services).
-If you want to run other SearchGov services besides spider and its dependencies, you should use the search services repo..
+If you want to run other SearchGov services besides spider and its dependencies, you should use the search services repo.

 1. Start docker: